Soli Deo gloria

 "Hello, Peacekeepers," the Doctor heard a new voice say.
 He turned his eyes to see a man walking toward him.
-The man looked out of place in a suit, and had yellowish skin and greasy, blonde hair.
+The man looked out of place in a suit; he had yellowish skin and greasy blonde hair.

 The Peacekeepers (as they were called) immediately put down their guns to their sides and the one that had been addressing the Doctor said, "Oh, Mr. Abernathy.
 Do you know this man?"

 "Yeah, yeah, he's with me," said Mr. Abernathy, waving a hand.
 "He's . . . um . . a sponsor I was talking to."

 He looked to the Doctor, who, though he knew nothing about what this man said, went along with.
 "Yeah, just wandered off looking for him."

 "The negotiating room is three stories down," said the Peacekeeper.